stfndamjanovic/php-circuit-breaker/README.md

 ### Storage

-By default, the circuit breaker uses `InMemoryStorage` as a storage driver, which might not be suitable for stateless applications.
+By default, the circuit breaker uses `InMemoryStorage` as a storage driver, which is not suitable for most of PHP applications.

 More useful would be to use `RedisStorage`.